SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 2. Type in the email address, click **Next**.

 * If your browser already has an active Google session - it will re-use this session to log you automatically in.
-* If your browser has no active Google session - it will re-direct you to Google for authentication before logging you into CRM Online.
+* If your browser has no active Google session - it will redirect you to Google for authentication before logging you into CRM Online.

-"Forgot password" feature is now handled by Google - since Google is activated as the authentication method for this site.
+The **Forgot password** feature is now handled by Google - since Google is activated as the authentication method for this site.

 <!-- Referenced links -->
 [1]: https://online.superoffice.com/AppStore/Image?imageId=16&applicationId=15